SulaimanSayyed21/h446Alevel/Readme.md

 2. When the size is changed horizontally to the minimum width, `Edge and Chrome` displays the header text in one line but `firefox` behaves differently as shown in the following figure.

 ![ui-testing-01.jpg](images\\docs\\ui-testing-01.jpg)<br>
+*figure-19 - Home page*

 - To avoid it happening the `.anchor` class property ` padding: 0px 10px 0px 10px; /* top, right, bottom, left */` values were chaged from `15` to `10`.
 The problem is corrected. as shown below.

 ![ui-testing-02.jpg](images\\docs\\ui-testing-02.jpg)<br>
+*figure-20 - Home page*

-1. Both Login and Signup pages are displayed correctly in all three above browsers
+ Checking Login and Signup pages.
+They are displayed correctly in all three  browsers as shwon below.

 ![ui-testing-login-03.jpg](images\\docs\\ui-testing-login-03.jpg)<br>
+*figure-21 - Login page*

 ![ui-testing-signup-03.jpg](images\\docs\\ui-testing-signup-03.jpg)<br>
+*figure-22 - Signup page*

+#### Evaluating UI 4.3.7

 | Testing              | Issues |
 | -------------------- | ------ |